UniMath/agda-unimath/src/order-theory/frames.lagda.md

 ## Idea

-A frame is a poset that has binary meets and arbitrary joins and further satisfies the infinite distributive law.
+A **frame** is a meet-semilattice with arbitrary joins, such that meets distribute over arbitrary joins.

 There are many equivalent ways to formulate this definition.
 Our choice here is simply motivated by a desire to avoid iterated sigma types.